Emengkeng/eventop/docs/v2_yield.md

    Funds must be withdrawable at any time.

 5. **Conservative protocols only**
-   Yield comes from Kamino Lend USDC market - battle-tested, instant withdrawals.
+   Yield comes from Jup Lend USDC market - battle-tested, instant withdrawals.

 6. **Scalable from day one**
    Architecture handles 1 user to 1M+ users without major changes.